ZSShen/Skyline/README.md

 Then the main engine should be under:
 - `./bin/engine/release/pe_ngram`

-And the assistent plugins should be under:
+And the assistant plugins should be under:
 - `./bin/plugin/release/libRegion_*.so`
 - `./bin/plugin/release/libModel_*.so`

-####***Advanced***
+#### **Advanced**
-If we patch the main engine or the assistent plugins, we can apply CMake to configure the building procedures resprectively with the following arguments:
+If we modify the main engine or the assistant plugins, we can apply CMake to configure the building procedures respectively with the following arguments:
 - `BUILD_TARGET`
   + Engine - To build main engine only.
 Root output folder is `./bin/engine`.
-  + Plugin - To build assistent plugins only.
+  + Plugin - To build assistant plugins only.
 Root output folder is `./bin/plugin`.
 - `CMAKE_BUILD_TYPE`
-  + Release - For performance optimized binary.
+  + Release - For optimized build.
 Root output folder is `./bin/.*/release`.
-  + Debug - For debug information added binary.
+  + Debug - For debug build.
 Root output folder is `./bin/.*/debug`.

-For examples:
+For example:
 - For debug version of engine
 ``` sh
 $ cmake .. --DBUILD_TARGET=Engine  --DCMAKE_BUILD_TYPE=Debug